 While AVG’s VPN apps will do a good job of keeping you safe when using free WiFi hotspots, they just don’t provide the level of protection we see with the best VPN services.

 Forget about using AVG VPN in China, UAE, Turkey or any other high-censorship country, as it just won’t work.
 This is because the VPN app only uses OpenVPN, which is very easy for censors to detect and block.

 AVG are the first ones to admit that their VPN “is completely blocked in China” and will not work for anyone.

 In order to bypass the Great Firewall and access restricted web content, you’ll need a VPN service with ‘stealth’ protocols to beat China’s aggressive web filters.
 ExpressVPN, Astrill and VyprVPN are VPN providers that work best in censored nations.

-Information they collect includes:
+Information it collects includes: